Advocates push for Lyme disease bill

 The Pennsylvania Lyme Resource Network, legislators, medical experts, and other advocates are pushing for the bill to pass the Senate.

-“My own son had treatments that cost $5,000, $10,000 per treatment for the consequence of not treating it earlier.
-So insurance can really win if they figure this out,” said President of the Pennsylvania Lyme Resource Network, Julia Wagner.
+“My own son had treatments that cost $5,000, $10,000 per treatment for the consequence of not treating it earlier, so insurance can really win if they figure this out,” said Julia Wagner, the president of the Pennsylvania Lyme Resource Network.

 “The early form of the disease is relatively easy to cure, two to four-week antibiotics is sufficient, but that’s not the whole story.
-There’s a persistent form of the disease, that is not cured by the two to four-week current treatment guidelines, and we need a longer-term treatment for persistent infections,” says Professor of Molecular Microbiology-Immunology at Johns Hopkins University Ying Zang.
+There’s a persistent form of the disease that is not cured by the two to four-week current treatment guidelines, and we need a longer-term treatment for persistent infections,” said Ying Zang, a professor of Molecular Microbiology-Immunology at Johns Hopkins University.

 For the last seven years, Pennsylvania has ranked highest in the nation for confirmed cases of Lyme disease.